A stable terrarium starts with the right structure.

 In the art of terrarium building, hardscape is a term for the tough, physical elements that you might add.

-Decorative rocks (e.g., dragon stone) and driftwood branches are the most common kind, but the likes of crystals and pebbles would fall into this category too.
+Decorative rocks (e.g., Dragon Stone) and driftwood branches (e.g., Manzanita Wood) are the most common kinds, but the likes of crystals and pebbles would fall into this category too.

 Hardscape isn’t used in every build, but it can elevate a terrarium in a variety of ways: